The Shocking State of Securities Fraud

 What Can I Do if I Suspect I’m a Victim of a Ponzi Scheme?

-If searching through the SEC and FINRA’S websites has you worried, consult a securities fraud attorney to investigate and protect what may be left of your investment dollars.
+If you are concerned about fraud, consult a securities fraud attorney.
 For more information about this area, read our securities and corporate finance law overview.

 What do I do next?